 Sign into your AWS account and click the “Dashboard” selection on the left of the screen.
 This will launch your Billing & Cost Management Dashboard.
 From this screen click the “Bill Details” link on the right for more information.

-Are there any limits AWS places on the use of Aventra Optimizer AMIs?
+Are there any limits AWS places on the use of Aventra IRON enabled AMIs?